impy-project/chromo/README.md

 # impy

 This package implements are generic user interface to hadronic Interaction Models in PYthon, hence the name *impy*.
-The purpose of the package is to liberate particle physicists from Fortran style interfaces to event generators via 'input cards' and
+The purpose of the package is to liberate particle physicists from Fortran style interfaces to event generators via 'input cards' and ASCII files.
-ASCII files.
-As an open-source project, it is independent of any experimental frameworks or closed-source projects that might restrict your few-author ideas.

 To generate some interactions with any of the supported models, it is enough to